After this presentation, faculty and administrators will be able to:

 - Begin presentation.

-- Introduce and play video as noted in the script.
+- Introduce and play videos as noted in the script.

 - Note campus resources.